PedroCorreia23/C_Projects/README.md

 Steps to Run the Projects:

-1. 👯‍♂️ Clone this repository to your local machine.
+1. 👯‍♂️ Clone this repository to your local machine.\n
 - git clone <your-repository-url>

 2. 🗂️ Navigate to the project directory